H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Mollification of the velocity field

-\end{corollary} The whole point of mollifying the velocity is that it allows to find a candidate mollified pressure $p^\epsilon$ by using standard Schauder theory.
-Since the mollified candidate pressure is smooth, it allows us to do many estimates more easily after which we can take the limit $\epsilon \rightarrow 0$. \begin{remark} As was mentioned before, we will not directly work with boundary condition \eqref{mollifiedboundarycondition}, but we will introduce a weaker notion of boundary condition.
-We first observe that if $u \in C^{0,\alpha} (\Omega)$ with $\alpha > \frac{1}{2}$ and $(u \cdot n) \lvert_{\partial \Omega} = 0$, then it holds that
+\end{corollary} The whole point of mollifying the velocity field is that it allows to find a candidate mollified pressure $p^\epsilon$ by using standard Schauder theory.
+Since the mollified candidate pressure lies in $C^{2, \alpha} (\Omega)$, it allows us to do many estimates more easily after which we can take the limit $\epsilon \rightarrow 0$.
+As has been noted in Remark \ref{boundaryregularityremark}, this approach requires the boundary to be sufficiently regular (we take $\partial \Omega$ to be $C^4$ in this paper).
+In particular, in order to be able to apply the standard Schauder theory, the boundary datum $u^\epsilon \otimes u^\epsilon : \nabla n$ needs to be sufficiently regular.